clutcher/awesome_jetbrains_plugins/README.md

 * [Archive Browser](https://plugins.jetbrains.com/plugin/9491-archive-browser)
     * Allows to browse files inside archives including nested archives.
 Nested .jar files are also supported.
+  * It was not updated for 2 years, but still works well in the newest version of IDE's.
 * [Grep Console](https://plugins.jetbrains.com/plugin/7125-grep-console)
     * Also to tail, filter, highlight etc. inside IDE terminal.
 * [Json Parser](https://plugins.jetbrains.com/plugin/10650-json-parser)